Rangers vs. Yankees Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has four doubles, seven home runs, eight walks and 29 RBI (24 total hits).
-He's also swiped one base.
+- Adolis Garcia has four doubles, seven home runs, eight walks and 29 RBI (26 total hits).
+He has swiped one base.

 Garcia Recent Games